 It is a technology that restricts the illegal use of various digital contents and controls the use of the contents of the authorized users according to the intention of the copyright owner.
 It consists of encryption technology for content protection and license management technology for usage rights control.

 It means application of multiple DRM technologies for each client platform to support DRM in various PC, mobile and OTT client environments.
 Please refer to Supported Environments page for DRM and streaming protocol support information according to client environment.

 The process of applying DRM by encrypting the original contents.
 There are pre-packaging method that serves pre-packaged contents to users and real-time packaging method which processes packaging at the time of contents playback.

 For a detailed description of DRM packaging, see the Content Packaging Guide.

 In order for the client to play DRM-applied content, a license must be obtained from the DRM server.
 A DRM license consists of a cryptographic key used to decrypt content and usage control information (such as duration and supported environment).
-PallyCon supports callback method and token method according to the way of checking user’s rights during license issuance process.
+PallyCon supports token and proxy method according to the way of checking user’s rights during license issuance process.

 When a client plays content, the service site generates a license token according to the specification and delivers it to the client.
 The client sends the token to the PallyCon cloud server to receive the DRM license.

 For more information about license token, please refer to the Guide.

 An authentication token used for content packaging key integration via CPIX API.
 A unique token is generated for each service site, and this token should be added to the API-specific key request URL such as PallyCon CPIX API or SPEKE API.
 Please refer to the Developer Guide for details.